Camera Ready - Film Permits

 a.
 Typical film days shall be conducted between the hours of 7:00 a.m. and midnight for set up, filming, and breakdown.

 - Private property use will be an agreement between the filming company and property owner.

-- Road closure requests must be submitted without change no less than 10 days in advance of
+- Road closure requests shall be submitted without change no less than 10 days in advance of

-- Closures will be approved no less than 1 week from the closure date request.
+- Closures will be approved no less than one (1) week from the closure date request.
 Beyond 1-week out, closures may not be changed except to open up a road originally requested to be closed.
 For road closure requests specifically:

 a.
 Road closure and traffic plan requests should come with the application for approval and will be routed through the Police Department prior to City Manager